Angmar2722/PayNowQRSwift/README.md

 **Introduction :**

-This library enables you to obtain the following by specifying their parameters :
+This library enables you to generate the following by specifying their parameters :

 1. The string value of a Pay Now QR Code
 2. The Pay Now QR Code image